-But if you're looking to carve out your own place amongst all the pop culture nods and over-sexualised cats, read on for our low down of the very best men's makeup ideas.
+But if you're looking to carve out your own place amongst all the pop culture nods and over-sexualized cats, read on for our low down of the very best men's makeup ideas.

 And yes, makeup.
 Because why wouldn't you use products that have been painstakingly developed to provide precision and durability at a decent price?
 By all means use coarser paints if your ego won't allow it, but bear in mind that these can leave your complexion resembling last year's Halloween pumpkin.

 Before anything else, you're going to want to nail the pronunciation.
 It's neither Van 'Go' nor Van 'Goff' but rather something closer to Van 'Gockh', as if you were trying to dislodge something from your throat.
 Normally, correcting people along these lines is a surefire way of getting yourself excluded from any party.
 If, however, you look like the living embodiment of everyone's favorite Dutch post-impressionist, it's fair to say you get a little more latitude.

 Venom sharply divided critics and audiences, but has since become an instant Halloween costume classic over the years.
 The film itself essentially boiled down to what looked like two PVC-wearing dogs punching each other on a bridge – but it did at least provide us with some pretty concrete Halloween inspiration.
 The primary thing to note here is that you're going to need a lot of black.
 Make sure you check out this makeup palette to start the look.